 It’s easy to put off your investment review, but with our handy framework you can quickly understand the portfolio performance and service value you are getting.

-The clock is ticking on lockdown, but a thorough review of how well your wealth is being managed needn’t take much time at all.
+It’s easy to put off life admin, but a thorough review of how well your wealth is being managed needn’t take much time at all and could be very profitable indeed.
 Follow our framework and you will soon have a sensible action plan.

 Context is all here, so ensure you are comparing performance in a meaningful way.
-Research among our panel wealth managers showed performance for medium-risk portfolios ranged between -12% and +4% over the first three months of the year – meaning that leading firms fared well compared to the broader markets.
 Your wealth manager should always be presenting its performance relative to an agreed benchmark, and the best will be unafraid to be compared directly to their peer group.

 Your wealth manager should always be presenting its performance relative to an agreed benchmark, and the best will be unafraid to be compared directly to their peer group